MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab3_Dynamics_365_Field_Service.md

 6. At times, you may need to reschedule a work order based on technician conflicts or other items.
 This can be easily done by dispatchers leveraging the schedule board.

-7. Click in search resources box on the schedule board (Located right above the resource name column), enter **Brady** and locate the work order that is scheduled for **Brady Hannon** later today.
+7. Select in search resources box on the schedule board (Located right above the resource name column), enter **Brady** and locate the work order that is scheduled for **Brady Hannon** later today.

 8. **Right-click** on the scheduled item.
 From the menu that appears, select **Substitute Resource**.
-Click in the Select/Search box, select your resource record, and select **Re-assign**
+Select the Select/Search box, select your resource record, and select **Re-assign**